 If the overseas cashback and travel-related cashback category wasn’t a big enough indicator that this is a card for travellers, the following benefits will clue you in.
 For starters, the RHB World Mastercard gives you an automatic travel insurance of up to RM600,000 when you use this card to pay for your travel arrangements.
-And if you’re a fan of being comfortable when you wait for your international flights, this credit card by RHB Bank is good news for you too.
+And if you’re a fan of being comfortable when you wait for your international flights, this card is good news for you too.

 With the RHB World Mastercard, you get 5x free access to Plaza Premium Lounge outlets in Malaysia.
 The airports included in your access cover all the international airports in the country – KLIA, KLIA2, Kuching International Airport, Kota Kinabalu International Airport, and Penang International Airport.
 If you use up your 5x free entries, you still get 25% off the Plaza Premium Lounge entry fee on your next visits.
 And if you want to visit a Plaza Premium Lounge elsewhere in the world, cardholders enjoy 20% discount for access to all Plaza Premium Lounges across the globe.

 Furthermore, if you like hitting the greens in your spare time or as part of your working trips to neighbouring countries, RHB World Mastercard holders enjoy discounted green fees across 16 golf clubs in six Southeast Asian countries, on top of complimentary green fees in seven golf clubs in Malaysia.